nalwayv/MyLeetCode/README.md

 - 1780\.
 Check if Number is a Sum of Powers of Three
 - 1790\.
 Check if One String Swap Can Make Strings Equal
 - 1800\.
 Maximum Ascending Subarray Sum
+- 1823\.
+Find the Winner of the Circular Game
 - 1828\.
 Queries on Number of Points Inside a Circle
 - 1845\.
 Seat Reservation Manager
 - 1861\.
 Rotating the Box